-The emergence of the US somewhat limited the effectiveness as a world power and the promulgation of the Monroe Doctrine in 1823, which provided that while the US would not intervene in European colonial affairs, the US would not tolerate European intervention in the affairs of independent states in the Americas.
+The emergence of the US somewhat limited its effectiveness as a world power and the promulgation of the Monroe Doctrine in 1823, which provided that while the US would not intervene in European colonial affairs, the US would not tolerate European intervention in the affairs of independent states in the Americas.

 The major powers of the era set the parameters of international law and generally framed up the tenets of Christian principles.
-Development of law around the treatment of diplomats, the use of force between powers, the intervention of nations in protecting national interests in commercial ventures, and laws of navigation and the high seas.
+Development of laws around the treatment of diplomats, the use of force between powers, the intervention of nations in protecting national interests in commercial ventures, and laws of navigation and the high seas.

-Following belligerent actions in China and South America to collect reparations, two Argentines moved to change the status quo and level the playing field among the major colonial powers and the rest of the world.
+Following belligerent actions in China and South America to collect reparations, two Argentines moved to change the status quo and level the playing field between the major colonial powers and the rest of the world.
 C. Calvo (1824-1906) was an Argentine jurist who developed the Calvo Doctrine.
 The Calvo doctrine (c.1870) provided for the supremacy of local law over the prior practice of capitulation agreements.
 Calvo pressed to have these provisions included in natural resource concession contracts.
-The second was Luis Maria Drago (1859-1921), the Argentine Foreign Minister, who argued that foreign powers should not have the right to use war as recourse to secure the payment of sovereign debt.
+The second was Luis Maria Drago (1859-1921), the Argentine Foreign Minister, who argued that foreign powers should not have the right to use war as a recourse to secure the payment of sovereign debt.
 This doctrine found its way into the 1907 Hague Convention but was not ratified by any European power.

-This period saw the development of the basic tenets of international law, the evolution of multilateral diplomacy, and the beginning of the leveling of powers between large powers and small nations.
+This period saw the development of the basic tenets of international law, the evolution of multilateral diplomacy, and the beginning of the leveling of powers between considerable powers and small nations.
 The foundations were set for the future development of international law – following one of the most devastating wars in history.